NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    Produced DEM, orthoimage and intersection error.
 The correlation algorithm has some trouble over sand, resulting in holes.
-The jitter is clearly visible.
+The jitter is clearly visible, and will be solved for next.
 The color scale on the right is from 0 to 10 meters.

 The created DEM is brought in the coordinate system of the reference DEM.
 This results in a small shift in this case, but it is important to do this each time